amangill-data/Epidemiology-RAG-Pipeline/README.md

 # Epidemiology-RAG-Pipeline

+Please see above, in addition to the python notebook: **qapipeline_architectural_diagram**. a high level diagram, and

 A Retrieval-Augmented Generation (RAG) system built to query a library of 100 epidemiology research papers using natural language.
 Designed for a State & Local Government Public Health Consulting Firm use case, where analysts need